elliotrpmorris/curriculum-vitae-builder/README.md

     Once this is done, press save.

-6. Once you run the API project the DB will buto auto created and seeded with some data use the below query to view whats there!
+5. Now run the API project and when you send your first query the DB will auto create and seed with some data.

+## Testing the application

+Each section has a command for creating, updating, and deleting and any nested objects also have their own delete command.
+These nested objects can be created and updated on their corresponding section.

+1. Open insomnia at the top left click `Application` then `Preferences` then click the `Data` tab.

+2. Click `Import data` then `from file` navigate to the root folder of `curriculum-vitae-builder` and select the `Insomnia_Requests.json`

+3. This will populated your envrioment with all availble commands and a some example GraphQL requests the first showing a Cv generated with the seed data.

+Below is instrucations if you dont import the requests.

 ## Querying the API
  (Please note this example will be using Insomia but you can also query this using other tools for example Postman is a popular API client)